Hello Again (The Cars song): Music video

 The music video for the song was directed by Andy Warhol and Don Munroe.
-Warhol appeared in the video as a bartender, which was filmed at the Be-Bop Cafe in Manhattan.
+Warhol appeared in the video as a bartender, which was filmed at the Be-Bop Cafe in Manhattan on March 29, 1984.
 Dianne Brill and John Sex of the downtown New York scene made cameos.
 A then-unknown Gina Gershon also appeared in the video.
 Keyboardist Greg Hawkes said "I think [Warhol] mainly did some of the conceptualizing and showed up to be an extra.
 And he invited his various friends to be in it.
 It was like any video shoot, but with a more interesting cast of characters.
 And you could always look over on the set and go 'Hey that's Andy Warhol.'"

 The music video explored the controversial topics of sex and violence (mostly the former) that were being featured in music videos at the time.

 It was played in medium rotation on MTV for a few months, before reaching heavy in October, and ended up spending at least 23 weeks on the playlist.